danmofo/dkp-manager/README.md

 - Add a 5xx page for when pages throw an error, and in development, print the stack trace to the webpage.
 - Make it look pretty - maybe use SASS or something else.
 	- Look at Grid/Flexbox maybe?!?
 Havne't looked at those much yet.
-- At some point we need to look at implementing a HTTP server which proxies static asset requests to a 3rd party CDN and only certain requests actually make it to our backend, at the minute, all request are going to the backend (even for things like the favicon, which is causing some errors to be thrown when it doesn't exist.).
+- At some point we need to look at implementing a HTTP server which proxies static asset requests to a 3rd party CDN and ensures only certain requests actually make it to our backend, at the minute, all request are going to the backend (even for things like the favicon, which is causing some errors to be thrown when it doesn't exist.).